Zerqqc/Masterworker/README.md

 (its set to cooldown reduction by deafult)
 - After everything is set up - run the program, go to game window and press ` button to start.
 - Program will stop automatically when item is fully masterworked.
 You can also stop it manually by pressing ` button again, or by changing active window.
+- You can see the attempt number, as well as successes and fails in the terminal.

+## To DO
+* Add randomisation to mouse movement